 Orange, renowned for it’s fabulous food and wine, it makes sense for the cycling fraternity to follow its nose.
-In 2016, Bicycle Network branched out from its Peaks and Victorian-based events to try something new in New South Wales.
+In 2016, Bicycle Network branched out from its Peak Challenge and Victorian-based events to try something new in New South Wales.
 First-year riders found a much-needed fondo, tough and challenging but achievable and rewarding for all.
 In 2018, the event is even more inclusive with fresh routes designed to satisfy a broader range of fitness levels.
 So highlight Sunday, 4 March 2018 in the calendar and get started on a training program.

 The Brute, the original 170km Orange Challenge, is billed as a Belgian spring classic.
-Flowing around the tableland country surrounding Mount Canobolas and taking in all the hills on the way, riders will negotiate 2,200 metres of total elevation gain – most of it tackled in the second half.
+Flowing around the tableland country surrounding Mount Canobolas and taking in all the hills along the way, riders will negotiate 2,200 metres of total elevation gain – most of it tackled in the second half!
 You won’t find particularly long and steep climbs in these parts but the rolling slopes will test your resolve while the infamous Piggery Hill won’t be forgotten anytime soon.

 In a standard we’ve come to appreciate, the course will have full traffic management, including first aid and mechanical support.
 All rest stops will provide water, nutrition, bathroom facilities, plus an additional lunch stop on each route.